arancaytar/aran-web/source/converters/unicode.html.md

 - [UTF-32 / UCS-4](https://en.wikipedia.org/wiki/UTF-32): A fixed-length encoding that produces 4 bytes per character.
 - Charcodes: A sequence of code points.
 It's equivalent to UCS-4, but replaces the fixed-length chunks of four bytes with space-separated numbers between `0` and `0x10ffff`.

+This converter is only for Unicode text.
+Use the [binary converter](/converters/binary) for arbitrary byte sequences.

 ### Bases